-Domino’s 2Q sales fall short as delivery services bite
+Domino’s 2Q sales fall short as rival delivery services bite

 U.S. sales at stores open at least a year rose 3% in the second quarter.
 That was below analysts’ forecast of 4.5%, according to FactSet.
 It was the third straight quarter that U.S. same-store sales have fallen short of expectations, Domino’s CEO Ritch Allison said.

 Domino’s has its own drivers and doesn’t work with delivery services like UberEats and GrubHub, which are racing to sign up customers with referral bonuses and other deals.
+Those services have made it easier for consumers to order a wide variety of food beyond pizza; UberEats has occasionally offered free McDonald’s delivery, for example.

 “We expect that behavior to continue for some period of time,” Allison said during a conference call with analysts.
 “While the economics of the business are still open to question for the long term, the near-term activity indicates investors are willing to lose a lot of money in the short term to drive market share.”